RAvdek/legendrian_links/README.md

 An interactive application for analyzing Legendrian links.
 Or it will be some day, maybe.

+Much of this recreates [Sivek's lch.sage](https://www.ma.imperial.ac.uk/~ssivek/code/lch.sage) so that it will be applicable to generalizations of the LCH algebra.
+We also want to make analysis of knots accessible through a web application (with minimal dependencies) so that users don't need to know how to code.

 # Installation

 To install and run the server from your terminal from the root of the project: